yiisoft/yii2/docs/guide/tutorial-core-validators.md

 and thus inherits all its properties.
 Besides, it supports the following additional properties specific for image validation purpose:

 - `minWidth`: the minimum width of the image.
-Defaults to null, meaning no lower limit.
+Defaults to `null`, meaning no lower limit.
 - `maxWidth`: the maximum width of the image.
-Defaults to null, meaning no upper limit.
+Defaults to `null`, meaning no upper limit.
 - `minHeight`: the minimum height of the image.
-Defaults to null, meaning no lower limit.
+Defaults to `null`, meaning no lower limit.
 - `maxHeight`: the maximum height of the image.
-Defaults to null, meaning no upper limit.
+Defaults to `null`, meaning no upper limit.

 ## [[yii\validators\IpValidator|ip]] <span id="ip"></span>
 ```php